Greece: An Educational Travel Guide

 Crete

 Crete holds several records amongst the Greek islands: It is both the largest and most populous of the Greek isles, as well as the fifth largest island in the Mediterranean.
 This larger land mass offers diverse terrain to explore, including the White Mountains, the Lasithi Plateau, the Samaria Gorge and more.
-Equally diverse is the influences on Crete’s history — the Minoans, Romans and Ottomans have all left their mark on Crete’s culture.
+Diverse are the influences on Crete’s history — the Minoans, Romans and Ottomans have all left their mark on Crete’s culture.
 Mythology fans will recognize Crete’s city of Knossos, where the story of the Minotaur takes place.

 Delphi